New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Panthers stats and trends

-- Carolina has played 15 games, with five wins against the spread.

-- The Panthers have been underdogs by 6.5 points or more three times this year and covered the spread once.
+- The Panthers have covered the spread once this season when underdogs by 6.5 points or more (in three chances).

-- Carolina's games this season have hit the over on seven of 15 set point totals (46.7%).
+- Carolina's games this season have hit the over seven times in 15 opportunities (46.7%).

-- When Carolina scores more than 20.3 points, it is 3-4 against the spread and 3-4 overall.
+- Carolina is 3-4 against the spread and 3-4 overall when the team records more than 20.3 points.

-- In games that Carolina churns out more than 331.7 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that Carolina amasses over 331.7 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Panthers have turned the ball over five more times (25 total) than the Saints have forced a turnover (20) this season.

 Home and road insights